 The Campus Housing License applies to the entire academic year.
 December graduates or spring participants in TCU-recognized study away programs will be released from the academic year license, so long as written notice is provided to Housing & Residence Life.

-University housekeeping service is provided for all common areas in the residence halls, such as corridors, lounges, lobby areas, laundry rooms, and community and suite bathrooms.
+University housekeeping service is provided for all common areas in the residence halls, such as corridors, lounges, lobby areas, laundry rooms, and community bathrooms.
 You are responsible for maintaining an acceptable level of cleanliness in your rooms as well as cleaning up after yourself in public areas.
 All rooms must be cleaned prior to check out or you will be charged.

 In keeping with other exciting new responsibilities of college life at TCU, you will have to learn to handle your keys and your ID card with utmost care!
 If you lose a key, report it immediately to the hall staff.
 This is for your safety and the safety of your fellow residents.
 There is a replacement charge to change locks according to the hall you reside.
 It is important that you not mark your room key with identifying information or share them with anyone.
 Watch your room key and ID carefully!
 Keep them with you at all times.